 “Token Value” means any gift or favour which is simple, inexpensive and given as a sign of appreciation.
 The gift should generally be viewed as appropriate and common in similar circumstances.

-6. PROCEDURES
+- PROCEDURES

-1. Authority for Approvals
+- Authority for Approvals

 A perquisite for the Executive Director requires approval from the President of the Board of Directors.
-A perquisite requires approval by the Executive Director for agency employees.
+A perquisite requires approval by the Executive Director for agency employees. - Allowable Perquisites

 An Allowable Perquisite is one that is demonstrated to be a business-related requirement for the effective performance of an individual’s job.
 Only in these limited and exceptional circumstances will the perquisite be allowed.
 A perquisite is not an Allowable Perquisite if it is not a business-related requirement.
-Examples of allowable perquisites include: business related memberships, training and education along with hospitality and gifts or favours of nominal value as noted below:
+Examples of allowable perquisites include: business related memberships, training and education along with hospitality and gifts or favours of nominal value as noted below:- Hospitality

 Employees may accept or provide occasional meals if there is an appropriate business reason.
-An employee accepting or providing any hospitality beyond an occasional meal must advise their immediate Manager with advance notice whenever possible.
+An employee accepting or providing any hospitality beyond an occasional meal must advise their immediate Manager with advance notice whenever possible. - Gifts or Favours of Nominal Value

 Employees may give or receive non-monetary, token favours of nominal value as part of ongoing business relationships for example, in recognition of service on a committee or for speaking at an event such as a conference.
 It is inappropriate to accept or give a gift or favour of more than nominal value.
 Gifts and favours of nominal value includes but is not limited to promotional items such as key chains, caps, water bottles and coffee mugs.
 Employees should take into account the potential for the perception of preferential treatment if the organization or individual offering a gift, favour or hospitality is or may become a supplier of goods or services to the agency

-3. Non-Allowable Perquisites
+- Non-Allowable Perquisites

-1. Club memberships for personal recreation or socializing purposes, such as a fitness clubs, golf clubs or social clubs
+The following perquisites will NOT be allowable under any circumstance:- Club memberships for personal recreation or socializing purposes, such as a fitness clubs, golf clubs or social clubs

-2. Seasons tickets to cultural or sporting events other than those sponsored or provided by the agency
+- Seasons tickets to cultural or sporting events other than those sponsored or provided by the agency

-3. Clothing allowance not related to health and safety or special job requirements
+- Clothing allowance not related to health and safety or special job requirements

-4. Access to private health clinics and medical services outside those provided by the provincial health care system or by the agency’s group insured benefit plans
+- Access to private health clinics and medical services outside those provided by the provincial health care system or by the agency’s group insured benefit plans

-5. Professional advisory services for personal matters, such as tax or estate planning
+- Professional advisory services for personal matters, such as tax or estate planning

 These perquisites may not be provided by any means, including offer of employment letters (as a promise or benefit), employment contracts or as reimbursement of an expense.